PhrozenIO/PowerRemoteDesktop/README.md

 <img src="Screenshot 2022-01-07 at 16.43.53.png" width="100%"/>

-As the name suggests, Power Remote Desktop is a Remote Desktop application entirely coded in PowerShell.
+*Power Remote Desktop* is a fully functional Remote Desktop Application entirely coded in PowerShell.

-It does not rely in any existing remote desktop application / protocol to function.
-It is a remote desktop application completely coded from scratch.

-Even the Viewer part (Including the GUI) is coded in PowerShell with the help of WinForms API.
+It doesn't rely on any existing Remote Desktop Application or Protocol to function.
+A serious advantage of this application is its nature (PowerShell) and its ease of use and installation.

+This project demonstrate why PowerShell contains the word *Power*.
+It is unfortunately often an underestimated programming language that is not only resumed to running commands or being a more fancy replacement to the old Windows Terminal (cmd).

 Tested on:

 * Windows 10 - PowerShell Version: 5.1.19041.1320
 * Windows 11 - PowerShell Version: 5.1.22000.282

-## Changelog

-### 11 January 2021

-* Desktop images are now transported in raw bytes instead of base64 string thus slightly improving performances.
-Base64 Transport Method is still available through an option but disabled by default.
-* Protocol has drastically changed.
-It is smoother to read and less prone to errors.
-* TLS v1.3 option added (Might not be supported by some systems).
-* Several code optimization, refactoring and fixes.
-* Password complexity check implemented to avoid lazy passwords.
-* Possibility to disable verbose.
-* Server & Viewer version synchronization.
-Same version must be used between the two.

 ## Features

-* Captures Remote Desktop Image with support of HDPI.
+* Captures Remote Desktop Image with support of HDPI (Beta).
 * Supports Mouse Click (Left, Right, Middle), Mouse Moves and Mouse Wheel.
 * Supports Keystrokes Simulation (Sending remote key strokes) and few useful shortcuts.
 * Traffic is encrypted by default using TLSv1.2 and optionnally using TLSv1.3 (TLS 1.3 might not be possible on older systems).